-Neural stem cells (NSCs) derived from newborn were more sensitive to Pb treatment (0-200 microM for 48h) than NSCs derived from adult brain.
-Pb treatment induced a decrease in cell viability and an increase in the astrocytic marker GFAP, consistent with astrogliosis (Chan et al., 2013).
-Similar observations were made in 3D cultures prepared from fetal rat brain cells exposed to Pb (10-6 - 10-4 M for 10 days).
-Pb-induced neuronal death was evidenced by a decrease of cholinergic and GABAergic markers associated to a decrease in protein content, accompanied by microglial and astrocyte reactivities (Zurich et al., 2002).
+In 3D cultures prepared from fetal rat brain cells exposed to Pb ( $10^{-6}$ - $10^{-4}$ M for 10 days), Pb-induced neuronal death was evidenced by a decrease of cholinergic and GABAergic markers associated to a decrease in protein content, and was accompanied by microglial and astrocyte reactivities (Zurich et al., 2002).
 These effects were more pronounced in immature than in differentiated cultures (Zurich et al., 2002).
-In adult rats, exposure to 100 ppm of Pb during 8 weeks caused neuronal death, evidenced by an increase in apoptosis (TUNEL) that was associated to microglial reactivity and an increase in IL-1 β , TNF- α and i-NOS expression (Liu et al., 2012).
-Acute exposure to Pb (25 mg/kg, ip, for 3 days) increased GFAP and glutamate synthetase expression with impairment of glutamate uptake and probable neuronal injury (Struzunsk, 2000; Struzunsk et al., 2001).
+In adult rats, exposure to 100 ppm of Pb for 8 weeks caused neuronal death, evidenced by an increase in apoptosis (TUNEL) that was associated with microglial reactivity and an increase in IL-1 $\beta$ , TNF- $\alpha$ and i-NOS expression (Liu et al., 2012).
+Acute exposure to Pb (25 mg/kg, ip, for 3 days) increased GFAP and glutamate synthetase expression with impairment of glutamate uptake and probable neuronal injury (Struzunská, 2000; Struzunská et al., 2001).